 Old Man’s Market

 While vacationing in Bali, you cannot leave the most popular neighborhoods, Ubud, on the island.
 It is often touted as the educational and cultural hub of Bali.
 Surely, it is one of the highly-developed regions on the island.
 But this is not the only reason why a huge crowd of tourists flock to this particular area.
 Ubud is also known as the dwelling land of many attractions including museums, temples, galleries, workshops, restaurants, and more.
 But the key highlight is the Ubud waterfalls like Tukad Cepung that are not-to-miss attractions in the region.
 Talking about tourist attractions in Ubud, well, they can be found on those little streets, by the pristine Ayug River, or lush green spaces.
-Not just this, Ubud also attracts a huge footfall of travelers seeking a spiritual experience as there are numerous wellness centers and yoga shala.
+Not just this, Ubud center also attracts a huge footfall of travelers seeking a spiritual experience as there are numerous wellness centers and yoga shala.

 What to expect in Ubud